The Origins of Oyster Color: A Ph.D. Student’s Emotional Journey

 Michel Bonnard, University of Montpellier; Bruno Boury, University of Montpellier and Isabelle Parrot, University of Montpellier

 This article is published as part of the Fête de la Science, which takes place from October1 to 11, 2021, in mainland France, and from November 5 to 15, 2021, in France’s overseas territories and internationally, and of which The Conversation France is a partner.
 The theme of this year’s event is: “Eureka!
-The thrill of discovery.”
+The Thrill of Discovery.”
 Find all the events in your region on the Fetedelascience.fr website.

 It all started with an observation.
-Patterns ranging from pink to purple partially or completely cover the outer surface of oyster shells.
+Patterns ranging in color from pink to purple partially or completely cover the outer surface of oyster shells.
 The scar from the adductor muscle, found on the inside of the shell, is itself sometimes colored pink, purple, or black.

 Or could this color be due to a specific structure of the shell at the nanoscale, as is the case with the iridescence of mother-of-pearl?
 Could it be a combination of several pigments associated with a specific structure?
 And what might be the applications of a material with such a color?